-These are the Best Robot Vacuums in June 2021: Dreame, Roomba, Roborock and more!
+These are the Best Robot Vacuums in September: Dreame, Roomba, Roborock, and more!

-One of the best ways to keep your house clean is to use a vacuum cleaner.
+One of the best ways to keep your house or office space clean is to use a vacuum.
 Whether you have tiled flooring or carpeted interiors, a vacuum cleaner can help you keep your surroundings clean by sucking in dust particles and in some cases, even mopping your floor for an extra layer of cleaning.
-However, the problem with a traditional handheld vacuum cleaner is that you need to go around your entire house manually cleaning the floor which can get quite tiring.
-The solution to this problem are robot vacuums.
+However, the problem with a traditional handheld vacuum cleaner is you need to go around your entire house manually cleaning the floor which can get quite tiring.
+The solution to this problem is robot vacuums.

 If you’ve decided to get yourself a robot vacuum, it can be quite confusing to decide which exact one you need to get since there are a lot of options in the market.
 So we’ve made your job easier by picking out the best robot vacuums you can buy across various price points.
 There are some that just sweep your floor and some that can even mop, so pick the one best suited for you depending on what sort of flooring you have.